Altinn/altinn-studio-docs/content/solutions/altinn-apps/app-api/_index.md

 ---

 {{% notice warning %}}
 NOTE: Work in progress.
-Stuff will change
+Stuff will change.
 {{% /notice %}}

 API's have always been important to the Altinn platform.
 About 50% of all data going throug Altinn to service owners are comming